Online weekly and occasional surveys June 2020-April 2025

 Laboratory tests

-Early in the study, 10,000 took part in a laboratory sub-cohort, where blood samples were taken either in a clinic or via a home visit at 2 time points (October 2020 – August 2021).
+Early in the study, 10,000 people took part in a laboratory sub-cohort, where blood samples were taken either in a clinic or via a home visit at 2 time points (October 2020 – August 2021).
 These were tested for the presence of Spike antibody and later for Nucleocapsid antibody indicating whether a person had antibodies due to vaccine or natural infection or both.
 Participants also sent PCR swab tests when they had symptoms, to tell if they had caught COVID-19.

 Vaccine Effectiveness